Last updated: ET

-Canada and France are signatories to the European Convention on the Transfer of Sentenced Persons.
+Canada and France are signatories to the Convention on the Transfer of Sentenced Persons (Council of Europe).
 This enables a Canadian imprisoned in France to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and French authorities.

 Dual citizenship is legally recognized in France.
 However, Canadian officials may be limited in their ability to provide you with consular services if local authorities consider you a French citizen.
-You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times to minimize this risk.
+You should always travel using your valid Canadian passport and present yourself as Canadian to foreign authorities at all times to minimize this risk.
+You may also need to carry and present a French passport for legal reasons, for example to enter and exit the country (see Entry/exit requirements to determine passport requirements).
 Citizenship is determined solely by national laws, and the decision to recognize dual citizenship rests completely with the country in which you are located when seeking consular assistance.
 See Travelling as a dual citizen for more information.

-Although France recognizes dual citizenship, dual citizens are considered French citizens and are subject to French laws.
+Although France recognizes dual citizenship, dual citizens on French soil are considered French citizens and are subject to French laws.

 You must carry your passport at all times.
 Keep a photocopy of your passport in case of loss or seizure.